wattsworth/joule/docs/nilmdb.rst

 Automatically create multiple decimation levels using from a single source stream, continuing until the last decimated level contains fewer than 500 rows total.
 Decimations are performed using nilm-decimate (Section 3.4.2.4).
 Wildcards and multiple paths are accepted.
-Destination streams are automatically named based on the source stream name and the total decimation factor; for example, ``/test/raw~decim-4``, ``/test/raw~decim-16``, etc. Streams containing the string "``~decim-``" are ignored when matching wildcards.
+Output streams are automatically named based on the source stream name and the total decimation factor; for example, ``/test/raw~decim-4``, ``/test/raw~decim-16``, etc. Streams containing the string "``~decim-``" are ignored when matching wildcards.